Degree or equivalent

 - An accredited qualification at level 6 (or above) of the Framework for Higher Education Qualifications, awarded by recognised degree-awarding body

-- A regulated qualification at level 6 (or above) of the Regulated Qualifications Framework (England, Wales and Northern Ireland) or
+- A regulated qualification at level 6 (or above) of the Regulated Qualifications Framework (England, Wales and Northern Ireland).
+This includes CILEx level 6 qualifications

 - An apprenticeship at level 6 or above, approved by the government departments of England, Wales or Northern Ireland

 - A qualification or apprenticeship at level 9 or above of the Scottish Credit and Qualifications Framework, accredited by the Scottish Qualifications Authority (SQA) or awarded by a Scottish degree awarding body.

 - Shown to be equivalent to either a UK degree/equivalent qualification through a UK NARIC Statement of Comparability or

 - An accredited qualification at level 6 (or above) of the European Qualifications Framework.